kenziedrysdale/pomodoro-app/README.md

+# pomodoro-app

+A timer for the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) implemented using react with bootstrap for buttons and alerts.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Use npm install and follow the instructions below to run the app.

 ## Available Scripts